Decoding Correlated Errors in Quantum LDPC Codes

-The benefits of randomization in scheduling can be further leveraged through an ensemble decoding approach.
+\subsubheading{Ensemble Decoding Approach} \arxiv{ } The benefits of randomization in scheduling can be further leveraged through an ensemble decoding approach.
 This method involves running multiple MP decoder instances in parallel, each decoding the GARI matrix but using a distinct randomization seed for the serial part of the hybrid serial-layered schedule.

 \emph{Early ensemble stopping:} Since our decoders run in parallel and may converge after different numbers of iterations, we also need a global strategy to stop the entire ensemble.
 We adopt a latency-minimizing strategy, in which all MP decoder instances stop as soon as one of them converges.
 If several MP decoders converge simultaneously (i.e., after the same number of decoding iterations), we select the most likely error among those estimated by these decoders, where the likelihood of an error is determined according to the prior probabilities.
 However, recall that the MP decoder stops when the $Z$-type syndrome is satisfied, $D_Z \bar{e}_X = s_Z$, and that no prior probabilities for $\bar{e}_X$ has been provided to the decoder.
 Fortunately, as mentioned earlier, we can use Eq.~\eqref{eq:bar-errors} to compute prior probabilities for $\bar{e}_X$ (which are identical to those obtained from the $Z$-type only detector error model).
 While these probabilities are not needed by the decoder (see earlier discussion), we use them to compute the likelihood of each estimated error and then select the most likely one.